Hostage situation in Tooele turns deadly

-A hostage situation in the Cafe Rio parking lot in Tooele City turned deadly after a suspect refused to comply with police.
+A hostage situation in the Cafe Rio parking lot in Tooele City turned deadly after a suspect reached for a gun.

 Local officers were dispatched to the Cafe Rio Parking lot Saturday evening around 9 p.m in reference to a protective order violation, according to Jeremy Hansen, Tooele City Police Department public information officer.

-The adult male produced a handgun and forced the juvenile male and the female into the vehicle, according to Hansen.
+The adult male, recently identified by police as 27 year-old Tutuila Pine Koonwaiyou, a Tooele resident, produced a handgun and forced the juvenile male and the female into the vehicle, according to Hansen.

-Hansen said that officers immediately knew they had a hostage situation at hand.
+Hansen said that officers immediately knew they were dealing with a hostage situation.

-Negotiation officers were able to convince the suspect to let the juvenile male out of the car, but the suspect refused to let the female out.
+Hostage negotiators were able to convince the Koonwaiyou to let the juvenile male out of the car, but the suspect refused to let the female out.
 He pulled her onto his lap.

 After around six hours of negotiation, the suspect and the female got out of the vehicle.

-When officers tried to walk towards them, the male reached for his gun.
+When officers tried to walk towards them, Koonwaiyou reached for his gun.

-Three officers fired shots at the suspect around 3 a.m., according to Hansen.
+Three officers fired shots at the Koonwaiyou around 3 a.m., according to Hansen.

 “This is still a very active investigation,” he said.